fogus/spiel/pyramidenspiel/gorgias/README.markdown

 ![vs](http://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/gorgias/graphics/jugg-v-brute.png)

 The pyramids above are oriented in such a way that the left-side group projects 3-points toward the right-side group and absorbs two points.
 When resolving an argument it's assumed that everything happens at once.
 Therefore, in the debate above the red pyramid projects 3-points, 2 of which are absorbed by the blue.
 Since blue only takes 2 of the 3 points, 1 additional flows through to the yellow, thus reducing it by 1.
-At the same time the yellow pyramid projects 3-points, but since there is no rebutal the red is completely overwhelmed, leaving no points remaining.
-At the end of the debate, the right-hand player retains 2-points of yellow, or a medium yellow pyramid fron their own stash.
+At the same time the yellow pyramid projects 3-points, but since there is no rebuttal the red is completely overwhelmed, leaving no points remaining.
+At the end of the debate, the right-hand player retains 2-points of yellow, or a medium yellow pyramid from their own stash.

 ![y2](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/gorgias/graphics/y2.png)